brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

       f(f(x))
     end

 ### Control

 #### For loops

 We present the common pattern of iteration in a simplified syntax.
 To `map` over a list, running some block of code to produce a new value for each existing value, we can write:

     x = for map(elem from [1,2,3,4]):
       elem + 2
     end
     check:
       x is [3,4,5,6]
     end

+Note a few things:

+- `for` is an expression, and is legal to write on the right hand side of a binding
+- The whole `for` expression evaluates to a value (in this case, a new list)

+The `for` syntax is designed to create patterns of functional iteration.
-There are also several other built in functions for this purpose:
+Indeed, there are several other built in functions that work with `for`:

     z = for filter(elem from [1,2,3,4]):
       elem < 3
     end
     check:
       z is [1,2]
     end

     y = for fold(sum from 0, elem from [1,2,3]):
       sum + elem
     end
     check:
       y is 6
     end

-And you are free to define your own `for` operators - they are functions that take as their first arguments a function with the argument names from the left side of the `from` clauses and has the body of the `for` block, and then the rest of the arguments are the values from the right side of the `from` clauses.
+And you are free to define your own `for` operators.
+A `for` operator is a function that takes a function as its first argument, and a number of other values as the rest of its arguments.
+The function argument is expected to have the same arity as the number of initial values.
+To use the operator in a `for` expression, the `for` header should have a number of `from` bindings equal to this arity.
 For example:

     fun keep-every-other(body-fun, l):
       fun iter(flip, lst):